PerdonLiu/CSE-Autoloss/README.md

 ```

 ## Acknowledgement
-Thanks to MMDetection Team for maintaining such a powerful open source project!
+Thanks to MMDetection Team for their powerful deep learning detection framework.
+Thanks to Gengwei Zhang for his close support on both experiment and paper.
+Thanks to Bochao Wang, Hang Xu, Xiaodan Liang for their valuable discussions.
+Thanks to Huawei Noah's Ark Lab AI Theory Group for their thousands of V100 GPUs.

 ## Citation
 If you use this toolbox or benchmark in your research, please cite this project.